semaphoreci/semaphore/docs/docs/reference/toolbox.md

 - `clear`: remove all keys in the cache.
 - `delete`: delete a key from the cache.
 - `has_key`: check if a key is present in the cache.
-Exits with non-zero status if key is not found.
+Exits with non-zero status if the key is not found.
 - `is_not_empty`: check if the cache is not empty.
 - `list`: list all keys in the cache.
 - `restore`: restore keys from the cache.